Tata Consumer Products: 2019 to present

-On May 15, 2019, Tata Chemicals Limited (TCL) announced the de-merger of the Consumer Products Business of TCL and into TGBL through a National Company Law Tribunal (“NCLT”) approved scheme of arrangement (“Scheme”) to become Tata Consumer.
+On 15 May 2019, Tata Chemicals Limited (TCL) announced the de-merger of the Consumer Products Business of TCL and into TGBL through a National Company Law Tribunal ("NCLT") approved scheme of arrangement ("Scheme") to become Tata Consumer.
 In the beverages business, Tata Consumer brands include Tata Tea, Tetley, Vitax, Eight O’Clock Coffee, Himalayan Natural Mineral Water, Grand Coffee and Joekels.
 In the food segment, the brands include Tata Salt and Tata Sampann.

 Tata Global Beverages Limited (TGBL) and Tata Chemicals Limited (TCL) announced that the Scheme of Arrangement between TGBL and TCL regarding the Consumer Products Business of TCL is now operational, effective from 7 February 2020.
 Following this, TGBL has been renamed Tata Consumer Products Limited.
 Tata Consumer Products combines the food and beverages brands, which include Tata Salt, Tata Tea, Tata Sampann, Tetley, Soulfull and Himalayan mineral water, under a single umbrella.

 Tata Consumer Products acquired complete control of Tata SmartFoodz Limited from Tata Industries Limited for ₹395 crore on 12 November 2021.

 On 1 May 2022, Tata Consumer Products announced that Tata Coffee would merge with itself as part of a reorganization plan.
 The company stated that the merger was expected to be completed in late 2023, with shareholders of Tata Coffee receiving 3 shares in Tata Consumer Products for every 10 shares of Tata Coffee.
-In July 2022, Tata Consumer Products launched premuim honey products and flavoured preserves, under the company's Himalayan brand name.
+In July 2022, Tata Consumer Products launched premium honey products and flavoured preserves, under the company's Himalayan brand name.
 Also in July 2022, the company launched plant-based meat products under the brand name, Tata Simply Better.

+In January 2024, Tata Consumer acquired Capital Foods (owner of Ching's Secret and Smith & Jones brands) for ₹5,100 crore and Organic India for ₹1,900 crore.